microsoft/vscode-wiki/How-to-Contribute.md

 Before we can accept a pull request from you, you'll need to sign a [[Contributor License Agreement (CLA)|Contributor-License-Agreement]].
 It is an automated process and you only need to do it once.
 The project [README.md](https://github.com/Microsoft/vscode/blob/master/README.md) details how to clone, build, run, debug and test Code.
 Be sure to follow our [[Coding Guidelines|Coding-Guidelines]].

 ## Suggestions
-We're also interested in your feedback in future of Code.
+We're also interested in your feedback for the future of Code.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.

 ## Discussion Etiquette